rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 - Data interoperability between parametric models, simulators, and ML frameworks.
 - High computational costs for training and iterative simulation.
 - Workflow complexity and lack of unified platforms supporting interactive and explainable ML.
 - Managing uncertainty from climate scenarios, model assumptions, and surrogate approximations.

-Current research is often siloed, limiting practical deployment in everyday architectural design workflows (Jensen et al., 2023).
+- Technical hurdles in coupling reinforcement learning with simulation engines and ensuring surrogate models provide stable, accurate feedback for iterative learning.

+Furthermore, most existing generative and ML tools optimize for a single performance metric, which oversimplifies design goals and risks neglecting important factors such as comfort, embodied carbon, or resilience.
+This research aims to pioneer a multi-objective optimization framework balancing energy, comfort, carbon emissions, and resilience, representing a significant advancement in holistic, climate-responsive design workflows.

-> **Key Insight**: There is a critical need for integrated, interactive platforms that combine ML, simulation, and generative design with explainability and climate resilience in a user-friendly way.
+> **Key Insight**: There is a critical need for integrated, interactive platforms that combine RL, multi-objective optimization, explainable surrogate modeling, and climate resilience within usable design environments.

 **References:**
 - Jensen, R., Smith, A., & Lee, D. (2023). *Challenges and Opportunities in Integrating Machine Learning with Generative Building Design*. **Journal of Building Performance Simulation**, 16(3), 270–285.

 ---

-# Summary

-The reviewed literature reveals that:

-- Generative design is effective but rarely integrates future climate or multi-objective trade-offs robustly.
-- Reinforcement learning holds promise but is underused in conceptual building design.
+## 1.10 Conclusion and Research Gaps

+This literature review identifies key gaps in current generative design and building performance workflows:

+- Limited integration of future climate scenarios in early design optimization reduces resilience.
+- Underutilization of reinforcement learning in early-stage architectural form-finding due to computational and integration challenges.
-- Surrogate ML models accelerate energy simulation but need explainability to foster trust.
+- Surrogate ML models improve simulation speed but often lack transparency and interpretability, hampering trust and adoption.
-- Explainable AI (e.g., SHAP) is emerging as a crucial enabler for transparent ML in architecture.
-- Human-centred co-design approaches enhance tool usability and trust.
-- Digital twins and post-occupancy feedback offer dynamic validation pathways.
-- Practical integration of these components in workflows remains an open challenge.

-This review motivates a research methodology that integrates reinforcement learning with explainable surrogate modeling in a climate-adaptive generative design framework, supported by human-centred interfaces and iterative validation, aiming to advance resilient, transparent, and usable building design tools.
+- Most existing tools optimize single objectives, missing critical trade-offs among energy, comfort, carbon, and resilience.
+- Explainable AI techniques remain underexplored in building design despite their potential to foster human-AI collaboration.
+- Practical workflows integrating RL, multi-objective surrogate modeling, XAI, and human-centred design are lacking.

+This research will address these gaps by developing an integrated, climate-adaptive generative design methodology that combines reinforcement learning with explainable surrogate models and multi-objective optimization.
+It will leverage XAI to enhance transparency and user trust, employ human-in-the-loop co-design methods for usability, and incorporate future climate data for resilience.
+This novel framework aims to advance practical, transparent, and robust tools for sustainable architectural design, directly bridging the theoretical insights into an actionable methodology.

 ---